-The Greatest Challenge?
+Greatest challenge?

 Sustainable prosperity in our agricultural communities.
 What are the attributes of sustainable prosperity?
 A trained workforce, good-paying jobs, adaptive agricultural strategies for coping with global climate change (farming smarter), economic growth and development, and quality of life.
 What do we know?
 Producers are aging and agricultural communities are growing smaller as rural populations are out-migrating to seek employment opportunities in urban areas.
-The agricultural/rural communities have been some of the hardest hit by the opioid crisis.
-Consider for a moment that of the top ten states leading the nation in drug overdose mortality rate, eight are in the Northeast.
+The ag/rural communities have been some of the hardest hit by the opioid crisis.
+Consider for a moment that of the top 10 states leading the nation in drug overdose mortality rate, 8 are in the northeast.
 The magnifying glass is on the Northeast and we have the intellectual horsepower to address this challenge.
 However, putting that intellectual capital to work requires investment.
-To meet this challenge, NIFA must invest in funding opportunities that support resilient communities and sustainable agricultural systems.
+To meet this challenge, NIFA must invest in funding opportunities that support sustainable agricultural systems.
 We appreciate that funding has been dedicated to this program and to a program in resilient agroecosystems.
-However, further investment in programs that promote entrepreneurship, financial/business planning, and agricultural innovation are necessary to meet this essential challenge of sustainable prosperity.
+However, further investment in programs that promote entrepreneurship, financial/business planning, and agricultural innovation that exploit the opportunities on the rural urban continuum are necessary to meet this essential challenge.